abesaade27/waf-engine/README.md

 - Normalizes and inspects HTTP requests.
 - Detects malicious patterns (SQLi, XSS, etc.).
 - Returns **allow** or **block** decisions to the reverse proxy.
-- Can run as a standalone service (Flask API).

 ---